WHAT CAUSES A TENSION HEADACHE?

 The exact cause isn’t known, but many factors probably play a role.

-In most cases there is no obvious cause for tension-type headaches.
-In some people headaches may be brought on by a build-up of stress from everyday situations, such as a demanding work schedule, a rough commute, screaming children, financial struggles, and relationship problems.
+In most cases, there is no obvious or single cause for tension-type headaches.
+In some people headaches may be brought on by a buildup of stress from everyday situations, such as a demanding work schedule, a rough commute, screaming children, financial struggles, and relationship problems.
 That’s why they’ve earned the nickname “stress headaches”.iii

 And once a headache strikes, noise, glare, fatigue, or stress can exacerbate the pain.iv

 Non-stress-related causes of headaches, including lack of sleep, skipping meals, excess alcohol or tobacco, catching a cold or the flu, jaw clenching or teeth grinding may also contribute to tension-type headaches in some.
 Eye strain, staying in one position too long or having poor posture, or sleeping in a room that’s too cold can also cause tension headaches.iv

 The bottom line is that there are myriad causes of tension headaches.
 Keeping a headache diary may help you identify your potential triggers.

 You could also try taking Excedrin Tension Headache to manage your symptoms.
 It provides fast relief for head, neck, and shoulder pain associated with stress and tension.
 Talk to your doctor for more information.